 Facebook is on a mission to expand its services into every venture they possibly can, and now it looks like it could invade crowdfunding.
-Today the company announced a new kickstarter type of fundraiser product, that allows nonprofits to set up a campaign page, show off a video, collect money, and let people share news feed posts with buttons so their friends can instantly contribute without actually clicking to a new page.
+Today the company announced a new Kickstarter type of fundraiser product, which allows nonprofits to set up a campaign page, show off a video, collect money, and let people share news feed posts with buttons so their friends can instantly contribute without actually clicking to a new page.
 But if you just take the “non-“ out of “nonprofit,” what Facebook has built becomes a highly viral Kickstarter competitor.

 From facebook’s newsroom:

 With more than 150 million people around the world connected to a cause, Facebook is a global community of volunteers, donors and activists coming together to make the world a better place.

 People raise money for disaster relief, they search for missing children, and they bring attention to the issues they care about.
 We’ve seen from our community that when people take action, lives are changed.
 We know we can do more to enable these connections.

 Today we’re testing fundraisers – a new tool – and improving our Donate button, to allow people to donate to charities without leaving Facebook.
 We hope these features help nonprofits reach new supporters, engage their community and get the valuable funding they need to continue their good work.

 In 2013, we first tested different ways for nonprofits to fundraise on Facebook.
 As a company we have also partnered with organizations to create donation campaigns after major natural disasters, like the Nepal earthquake.
 And we hope these new tools will help these groups do even more.